How collective asperity detachments nucleate slip at frictional interfaces

 (for any $d$).
-We confirm this result in Fig.~\ref{fig:push_scaling_A}(b), whereby we measure $A_c$ using the ratio of successive moments to extract $A_c \equiv \langle A^{p+1} \rangle / \langle A^{p} \rangle$.
+We confirm this result in Fig.~\ref{fig:push_scaling_A}(b), supporting our hypothesis that the stress inside the avalanche on average drops to $\sigma_c$.
+The departure from scaling in Fig.~\ref{fig:push_scaling_A}(b) at small $\Delta_\sigma$ is due to the value of $A_c$ being so large that our measurements suffer from finite size effects, see Appendix~\ref{sec:robustness}.
+Note that we measure $A_c$ using the ratio of successive moments to extract $A_c \equiv \langle A^{p+1} \rangle / \langle A^{p} \rangle$.
 In practice we use $p = 4$ to be more sensitive to the biggest avalanches while still having good statistics, but our results are robust to different choices, see Appendix~\ref{sec:robustness}.
-The departure from scaling in Fig.~\ref{fig:push_scaling_A}(b) at small $\Delta_\sigma$ is due to the value of $A_c$ being so large that our measurements suffer from finite size effects, see also Appendix~\ref{sec:robustness}.

 \paragraph{Macroscopic slip}